Isle of Wight Guru

 Swimming in the sea around the Isle of Wight in December is less of a pleasure and more of an ice bucket challenge, with polar bears taking a swipe as you practice your backstroke.
 There are those who swim every day, but these people should be treated with suspicion as they are part of a cold blooded species that live under Sandown Pier.

-2. Tapnell Farm Park, Monkey Haven, AMAZON WORLD and Isle of Wight Zoo
+2. Tapnell Farm Park, Monkey Haven, AMAZON WORLD and Wildheart Animal Sanctuary

 Tapnell Farm Park is great for younger children and has lots to do indoors so you can shelter from the wind and rain.
 There's a petting zoo and a large indoor play area and coffee shop.

-About a third of it is outdoors, including the bouncy pillow and most of the pedal go kart track.
+About half of it is outdoors, including the bouncy pillow and most of the pedal go kart track.

-I was impressed with Isle of Wight Zoo on our last visit, and it is certainly much improved since the days when it was described by the Sunday Times as ‘The Slum Zoo of Britain’.
+Wildheart Animal Sanctuary was previously known as Isle of Wight Zoo (read the blog).
+Many years ago, it was Sandown Zoo and was described by the Sunday Times as ‘The Slum Zoo of Britain’.
+It is certainly much improved now and does an excellent job of looking after its much-loved residents.
 It opens with reduced hours in the winter and specialises in big cats.
 Thanks to car insurance adverts, there is also a meerkat encounter.
 Please limit yourself to one Joe Exotic impression per visit.

-See our guide to discounts to Isle of Wight attractions, which includes Isle of Wight Zoo.
+See our guide to discounts to Isle of Wight attractions, which includes Wildheart Animal Sanctuary.

 Other wintery animal attractions include award-winning Monkey Haven near Newport and the Isle of Wight Reptilarium and Terrapin sanctuary, which is part of Fort Victoria in Yarmouth.
 Where's Yarmouth?
 Right between your ears, ha!

 West Wight Alpacas is another year-round option.
-They offer Alpaca walks and they also sell alpaca socks, so you can warm your feet up afterwards.
+They offer Alpaca walks, and they sell alpaca socks, so you can warm your feet up afterwards.

 3. Afternoon tea